erwanm/tdc-tools/README.md

 * Year-based format to facilitate analysis across time or filtering by range of years
 * Preserves link of a concept with its source sentence/document (this is possible but not implemented)

+# Changelog

+## 1.0.1

+- [added] option to ignore PTC types in `add-term-from-umls.py`
+- [added] new script to generate a doc-concept matrix (dcm) format from a file containing the Medline Mesh descriptors by PMID
+- [added] option in `filter-column.py` to ignore NA values in numerical filtering
+- [added] new script to calculate association measures (e.g. PMI)

+## 1.0.0

+- [added] full documentation

+# License

+This software is published under the GPL 3.0 license.
+Please see file LICENSE.txt in this repository for details.